AndreRudolph/impulsephp-doc/tutorials/authsetup.md

   </pre>
 </div>

-To make this modal closeable when we either click on the "x" or the close button, we need to implement an event listener that closes the modal window.
+To make this modal closeable when we either click on the "x" or the close button, we need to implement an event listener method that closes the modal window.

 <div>
   <div class="code-header">